 Does taking buprenorphine increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
 Limited studies looking at buprenorphine use in pregnancy have not found higher rates of miscarriage than what is seen in the general population.
-However, there are no published studies looking specifically at whether buprenorphine increases the chance of miscarriage.
-Based on the studies reviewed, it is not known if buprenorphine increases the chance for miscarriage.

 Does taking buprenorphine increase the chance of birth defects?